The Difference Between Complementary and Analogous Color Schemes

 You can also already see how the colors sitting together on any end of the wheel look very harmonious as opposed to colors that sit opposite to each other.
 Why is this?
 Let’s see!

 Think of shades of reds, pinks, and purples; or a group of bright blues, greens, and turquoise.
-Because of their similarity, they tend to bring about a very homogenous, sometimes even monochromatic look.
-When using these color schemes, there is usually a main color with a couple of accents alongside.
+Because of their similarity and close relationship, they tend to bring about a very homogenous, sometimes even monochromatic look.

-Typically, analogous color schemes are the most pleasing to us as they feel balanced, peaceful, and the most neutral.
-Likewise, these are the color schemes that we generally find in nature as well, which possibly points to why they feel the most natural to us.
-The best known monochromatic look we instantly recognize is a group of blues – which we instantly associate with water, sea, and summer (this is a great article on summer color palettes that prove this point!).
+Typically, analogous color schemes are the most pleasing to us, as they feel balanced, peaceful, and the most neutral.
+These color palettes can be used in various design applications, from graphic design to interior design, where different shades and tints create depth and interest while maintaining harmony.
+The best-known monochromatic look we instantly recognize is a group of blues – which we instantly associate with water, sea, and summer (this is a great article on summer color palettes that prove this point!).

-Complementary color schemes tend to be more dynamic and a good measure more punchy than their analogous counterparts.
-They represent the strongest contrast on the color wheel and therefore make each other pop, giving your artwork a vibrant, modern look.
 This is cleverly used in a number of designs – for example, basketball jerseys tend to feature two contrasting colors.
-These schemes also serve brilliantly in digital products such as logos and branding as they catch attention very fast.
+Complementary color schemes also serve brilliantly in digital products such as logos and branding, as they catch attention very fast.

 The basic complementary color schemes are made up of a primary and a secondary color: red with green, blue with orange, and yellow with purple.
 In design, though, we tend to pick an attractive color first as a base and find its opposite as an accent instead of going for the basic contrasts.